 Although it's good to know we can produce vegan macarons, I'm sticking to my own traditional French-meringue macarons using egg whites for now.
 That's at least until I can work on perfecting the same kind of taste we're used to from all these wonderful classic Parisian patisseries.

-For my classic Parisian macaron recipes, you’ll find most of them in Mad About Macarons! , along with detailed step-by-step instructions and in the chapter devoted to macarons in my latest book, Teatime in Paris.
+For my classic Parisian macaron recipes, you'll find most of them in Mad About Macarons! , along with detailed step-by-step instructions with tips on troubleshooting, decorating them, making for weddings etc. - and in the chapter devoted to macarons in my latest book, Teatime in Paris.